 3. Behavior

 Contrary to what many people think, cockroaches are not afraid of humans.
 They don’t mind approaching people but will run away once a person makes a sudden movement.
-Amazingly, these disgusting pests can run up to 3 miles per hour.
+Amazingly, they can run up to 3 miles per hour.
 They can also survive for a month without food and a week without a head.

 Unlike roaches that usually escape from predators instead of fighting back, most beetle species defend themselves with their powerful mandibles.
 Beetles don’t attack humans but may bite when threatened.
 Some species, such as Blister beetles and Bombardier beetles release chemicals that cause skin irritation.